-- 1. Within 10 days of a student being designated as a Habitual Truant, an absence intervention team must be created comprised of a school representative from the school who knows the student, and the student's parent, guardian, or custodian. - a.
+1. Within 10 days of a student being designated as a Habitual Truant, an absence intervention team must be created comprised of a school representative from the school who knows the student, and the student's parent, guardian, or custodian.

+a.
 The school will make and document 3 good faith attempts within a seven-day window to secure parent participation.
-Failure of the parent to respond to the school's request may trigger mandatory reporting to public agencies. - 2) An ABSENCE INTERVENTION PLAN must be developed within 14 days of the Habitual Truant designation.
+Failure of the parent to respond to the school's request may trigger mandatory reporting to public agencies.

+2) An ABSENCE INTERVENTION PLAN must be developed within 14 days of the Habitual Truant designation.
 The plan must state that failure to comply will result in a complaint filed with juvenile court no later than 61 days after the initiation of the plan.
-Reaching the qualifications of the Habitual Truant status a second time during the intervention plan will result in a complaint being filed. - Students could be required to make-up days of school missed in one and/or more of the following manners or face the possibility of retention
+Reaching the qualifications of the Habitual Truant status a second time during the intervention plan will result in a complaint being filed.
+Students on an absence intervention plan will be encouraged to participate in the ENGAGE OHIO - An Attendance Recovery Program.

+Students could be required to make-up days of school missed in one and/or more of the following manners or face the possibility of retention